Silmarils: Splintered light

 The light begins in The Silmarillion as a unity, and is divided into more and more fragments as the myth progresses.
 Middle-earth is peopled by the angelic Valar and lit by two great lamps; when these are destroyed by the fallen Vala Melkor, the world is fragmented, and the Valar retreat to Valinor, which is lit by The Two Trees.
 When these too are destroyed, their last fragment of light is made into the Silmarils, and a sapling too is rescued, leading to the White Tree of Númenor, the living symbol of the Kingdom of Gondor.
 Wars are fought over the Silmarils, and they are lost to the Earth, the Sea, and the Sky, the last of these, carried by Eärendil the Mariner, becoming the Morning Star.
 Some of the star's light is captured in Galadriel's Mirror, the magic fountain that allows her to see past, present, and future; and some of that light is, finally, trapped in the Phial of Galadriel, her parting gift to Frodo, protagonist in The Lord of the Rings, to counterbalance Sauron's evil and powerful Ring that he also carries.
 At each stage, the fragmentation increases and the power decreases, echoing Tolkien's theme of decline and fall in Middle-earth.

 Jungian mandala of the self

 The Jungian analyst and author Pia Skogemann interprets the three Silmarils and their fiery maker Fëanor as a mandala of the self, one of several such mandalas which she sees in Tolkien's Middle-earth writings.
-The three Silmarils end up in the sky, the sea, and the earth, symbolising the elements of air, water, and earth; Fëanor completes the mandala as the element of fire.
+The three Silmarils end up in the sky, the sea, and the earth, symbolising the elements of air, water, and earth; the Silmarils' unruly creator Fëanor completes the mandala as the element of fire.